While brand awareness refers to a person’s ability to recall a brand when prompted by a specific category or cue, brand association goes beyond that.

 Everything from a marketing campaign to a product itself is designed to reinforce a brand’s identity.
-Yet it’s difficult to know whether this translates to the customers' positive perception of the brand — without tracking brand association, that is.
+Yet, it’s difficult to know whether this translates to customers' positive perception of your brand — without tracking brand association, that is.

-Brand association goes beyond awareness, consideration, and even usage to discover what consumers think of when they consider a specific brand.
-It is all about the specific characteristics and qualities people link to your brand.
-Insights into brand association are key to informing future marketing activities — but how do you get the information you need?
+To discover what comes to mind when consumers think of specific brands, brand association goes beyond the traditional KPIs of awareness, consideration, and preference.
+It’s all about the specific characteristics and qualities people link to your brand.
+Insights into brand association are key to informing future marketing activities — but where do you get the information you need?

 What is Brand Association?

 And another: What about when you think of Audi?
-Do you think of words like expensive, fast, quality, or cool?
-How does that differ from when you think of the brand BMW?
+Do you think of words like expensive, fast, high-quality, or cool?
+How does that differ from the way you think of the brand BMW?
 Or Volkswagen?
-These are all examples of brand associations.

-Based on the set of unique visual, auditory, or even tactile cues you present in your campaigns, you encourage consumers to draw conclusions about the qualities and traits of your brand.
-In time, with prolonged exposure to brand touchpoints or with multiple interactions with your brand and its products, these qualities would become cemented in consumer’s perception of your brand.
+Based on the set of unique visual, auditory, or even tactile cues you present in your brand campaigns, you encourage consumers to draw conclusions about the qualities and traits of your brand.
+In time and with prolonged exposure to brand touchpoints and products, these qualities should become cemented in consumers’ perception of your brand.

 How is Brand Association Built?

-Brand association is formed both intentionally, through the efforts of brand managers and marketers, and, unintentionally, through events and attitudes outside of a company’s control.
+Brand association is formed both intentionally — through the efforts of brand managers and marketers — and, unintentionally, through events and attitudes outside of a company’s control.

 Procter & Gamble made clever use of strategic branding activities when they reinvented men’s grooming brand Old Spice, using celebrity endorsement, humor, and playfulness to successfully establish new brand associations in the minds of consumers as humorous and edgy.
 In this case, deliberate efforts were made to move away from the existing brand association and image.

-Several luxury brands have been made incredibly ill-informed choices over recent years when it comes to topics of race, using offensive imagery and blackface.
-These missteps can cause irreversible damage and create negative brand association that’s difficult to recover from.
+Several luxury brands have made incredibly ill-informed choices over recent years when it comes to topics of race, using offensive imagery and blackface.
+These missteps can cause irreversible damage and create extremely negative brand associations that are nearly impossible to fully recover from.

 The Foundations of Brand Association

-Visuals and Design
+1. Visuals and Design

-The visual components of a brand, such as the logo, colors, design elements, images, and typeface, are crucial to your brand identity and are powerful tools for building brand association.
+The visual components of your brand — such as your logo, colors, design elements, images, and typeface — are crucial to your brand identity and are powerful tools for building brand association.

-Visual branding is not limited to graphic design.
+Finally, visual branding is not limited to graphic design alone.
 Consider the confectionery brand Toblerone.
-The iconic triangular oblong shape is unique to this brand, and it’s cleverly incorporated into the design of the packaging and the product itself.
+Its iconic triangular, oblong shape is unique to this brand, and it’s cleverly incorporated into the design of the packaging and the product itself.

-Personification — the use of figurative language to give inanimate objects human-like characteristics — is another example of how brands can form brand association.
-Can you remember the iconic “I’m a Mac” campaign by Apple?
+Personification — the use of figurative language to give inanimate objects human-like characteristics — is another example of how brands can foster certain brand associations.

-The clever and memorable campaign showed actors playing two different characters that embodied the personification of a Mac computer and a PC.
+This clever and memorable campaign showed actors depicting two different characters that embodied the personification of a Mac computer and a PC.
 The Mac was young, laid back, stress-free, and cool, while the PC was neurotic, older, and a tad on the stiff side.

-What Are The Benefits of Brand Association?
+What Are The Benefits of Brand Association in 2022?